rlancer/gapi-to-graphql/README.md

 import graphqlHTTP from 'express-graphql' import express from 'express' import gapiToGraphQL from 'gapi-to-graphql'
-// bring your own api descriptor import YouTubeAPI from 'gapi-to-graphql/google_apis/youtube-v3'
+// Use any of the APIs included under the google_apis/ folder, or bring your own API descriptor import YouTubeAPI from 'gapi-to-graphql/google_apis/youtube-v3'

 const app = express()